chyavan-mc/STA-380/Solutions.md

 veggies’ account for a sizable part of purchases at this grocery shop.

-As a result, we propose placing ‘whole milk’ and ‘other vegetables’ in the centre of our store,which not only enhances our customers’ shopping experience by allowing them to get what they need fast, but also boosts exposure of other items.
+As a result, we propose placing ‘whole milk’ and ‘other vegetables’ in the center of the store, which not only enhances our customers’ shopping experience by allowing them to get what they need quickly but also boosts exposure to other items.

-Now we should identify more frequent itemsets .In order to do that we have to play with cutoff values choose one pair that makes logical.First changing the support cutoff and keeping confidence cutoff constant
+Now, we should identify more frequent itemsets.
+To do that we have to play with cutoff values and choose one pair that makes logical sense.
+First, let’s try changing the support cutoff and keeping the confidence cutoff constant

 ``` r
 grocery_rules= apriori(grocery_trans, parameter=list(support=.005, confidence=.5, maxlen=4))